thelfer/mfem-mgis/_sources/installation_guide/installation_guide.rst.txt

 ^^^^^^^^^^^^^^

-Here's an example of a `run.batch` job submission file to run a VER simulation on 4096 MPI processes on the partition named milan for 84000 seconds.
+Here's an example of a `run.batch` job submission file to run an RVE simulation on 4096 MPI processes on the partition named milan for 84000 seconds.

 .. code-block:: bash